DonBos27/testingExpressJsForBackEnd/README.md

 - How to create a server using Express Js
 - How to create routes
 - How to use middleware
+- used `cors` middleware to allow cross origin requests

 ## What I am yet to learn